adityathebe/adityathebe.com/content/Posts/public-key-certificate/index.md

 In the real world there's a heirarchy of CAs.
 Root CAs sit at the very top level of the trust chain.
-For an entity to become a root CA, it needs to have enough "social" trust for OSs and applications to trust it and put it in their trusted root certificate store.
+For an entity to become a root CA, it needs to adhere to the strict requirements and guidelines of a Root Program which we'll get to in a minute.

 A few popular root CAs are

 - Internet Security Research Group (ISRG)
 - GlobalSign
 - DigiCert
+- CyberTrust

 ### Root Certificates